 So no, this was not the best of times, mostly.
 How bad was it?
 This report tries to share some of those stories without the passion of the foregoing.
 We try to honour the history of this organization, the Canadian Civil Liberties Association.
 We marshal evidence, the law and our best efforts at an objective analysis, as to what has happened to Canadian civil liberties during what appears to have been the first wave of COVID19, during the winter and spring of 2020.
 As such, this is an interim report, with all the caveats that come with that.
 Facts will no doubt need updating and correcting, and new executive orders and legislation will follow.
 We hope against hope that the worst of it is behind us all: the worst of the viral pandemic, and the worst of its emergency management by governments in Canada, to date.

 Michael J. Bryant

 Executive Director and General Counsel

-Michael J. Bryant

-Toronto, Ontario, Canada